njzydark/PS4RPS/README.md

 - Support MacOS, Windows and Linux
 - Dark Mode
+- Support show pkg file icon0 and paramSfo data
+- Support use web version to send install task from your NAS
 - Pause and resume install task
 - Use remote WebDAV server to send install task
 - Create Static file server from local folder